 Peter Harwin is a Managing Member at Fairmount Funds Management LLC, a healthcare investment firm he co-founded in April 2016.
 Prior to Fairmount, Mr. Harwin was a member of the investment team at Boxer Capital, LLC, part of the Tavistock Group, based in San Diego.
-Mr. Harwin also serves on the board of directors of Viridian Therapeutics, Inc., Paragon Therapeutics, Inc. and Apogee Therapeutics, LLC.
-He received his Bachelor of Business Administration from Emory University.
+Mr. Harwin also serves on the boards of directors of Viridian Therapeutics, Inc., Apogee Therapeutics, Inc., Spyre Therapeutics, Inc., and Paragon Therapeutics, Inc. He received his Bachelor of Business Administration from Emory University.

 Director of Research, Fairmount Funds

 Chris Cain, Ph.D. currently serves as Director of Research at Fairmount Funds Management LLC, a healthcare investment firm based in greater Philadelphia.
 Prior to joining Fairmount, Dr. Cain served in various positions at the healthcare funds Samsara BioCapital, Apple Tree Partners, and RA Capital Management, where he invested in both public and emerging private biotechnology companies.
 Before this, Dr. Cain served as a writer and editor at BioCentury Publications.
 He received a B.A. from the University of California, Santa Barbara and a Ph.D. in Biochemistry and Molecular Biology from the University of California, San Francisco.